inkdropapp/docs/src/app/start-guide/what-is-markdown/page.md

 ![GFM example](/images/what-is-markdown_gfm-example.png)

-It looks powerful yet simple, right?
-Inkdrop embraces these extended features of GitHub-flavored Markdown, ensuring that your notes can be as technical, detailed, and intricate as needed.
-This makes it perfect for jotting down everything from code snippets and algorithms to complex mathematical theories and flowcharts.
+It looks great, right?
+Inkdrop embraces these extended features of GitHub-flavored Markdown, making it a powerful tool for jotting down everything from code snippets, issues, and ideas, to day-to-day notes.

+Learn more about Markdown syntaxes in [Basic writing and formatting syntax](/writing/basic-writing-and-formatting-syntax).

 ## Markdown lets you avoid vendor lock-in and have access to a vast toolset